 During his seminary days Chavara lost both his parents and only brother.
 This did not deter him from continuing his priestly studies.
 After making arrangements for the succession of the family, he returned to the seminary, and completed his studies.
-Ordained deacon in 1828, he began to assist his malpan in the training of the seminarians.
-His responsibility in the seminary increased after his ordination in 1829, when Fr.
+Ordained deacon in 1828, he began to assist his Malpan in the training of the seminarians.
+His responsibility in the seminary increased after his Ordination in 1829, when Fr.
 Palackal together with Fr.
 Porukara was searching for a proper site for establishing the proposed monastery.
-The Chavara offered his first Mass with the special intention for its realization.
-Soon after the foundation was laid for the monastery at Mannanam, the malpan sent him there to supervise the work and help Fr.
+St Chavara offered his First Holy Mass with the special intention for its realization.
+Soon after the foundation was laid for the monastery at Mannanam, the Malpan sent him there to supervise the work and help Fr.
 Porukara.
 The words of Chavara about how his malpan groomed him for the task are touching:

 Even before the pioneers passed away, Palackal in 1841 and Porukara in 1846, Chavara took several initiatives on his own in consultation with the seniors.
 However, it was after the death of Fr.
 Porukara that the full responsibility of leading the newly founded religious community fell on his shoulders.
 He inherited not only the more contemplative spirit of Palackal, but also the more active dimension of Porukara's spirituality.
 Assimilating the spirit of the two elders he evolved a vision of his own.
 Further combining this vision with the insights he received from the tradition of the Carmelite Order he tried to give to both contemplative and active aspects a texture in a very dynamic manner.

-Chavara wrote the chronicle of the congregation and composed many other books.
-The heroic leadership he gave to the Church of the St. Thomas Christians as vicar general during the time of the disturbances caused by the intruding East-Syrian bishop Thomas Roccos is to be written in red letters in the history of the Church.
-It was he who, together with Carmelite missionary Leopold Beccaro, founded the first religious house for women.
-His humble and self-sacrificing spirit won the members of the congregation his paternal testament he breathed his last on 3 January 1871, at the age of 66.
+Chavara wrote the chronicle of the Congregation and composed many other books.
+The heroic leadership he gave to the Church of the St. Thomas Christians as Vicar General during the time of the disturbances caused by the intruding East-Syrian Bishop Thomas Roccos is to be written in red letters in the history of the Church.
+It was he who, together with Carmelite missionary Leopold Beccaro, founded the first religious Congregation for women, Congregation of the Mother of Carmel (CMC).
+His humble and self-sacrificing spirit won the members of the Congregation his paternal testament.
+He breathed his last on 3 January 1871, at the age of 66.
 The huge crowd that flowed to Koonammavu, where he spent his last seven years, to pay their last respects to the deceased was already a sign of the odour of his sanctity.